lmihailovic/toctou-demo/README.md

 return
 }
 ```
-Code snippet 1: The core logic for transferring funds.
+Code snippet 1: The core logic for transferring funds using transactions.
+Note
+that this code is still vulnerable to the race condition.

 Transactions have been added in the `fix` branch, ensuring the atomicity of the transfers, and as a surface level mitigation.